ygemici/osz/docs/scheduler.md

 | 6 | PRI_APPL | Application Low |
 | 7 | PRI_IDLE | Idle |

 The top priority level is PRI_SYS (zero).
-Only one task, called "SYS" allowed to run at this level, and this level is uninterruptible meaning there's no one slice time for a lower priority task.
+This level is uninterruptible meaning there's no time slice for a lower priority tasks.
+This queue normally is empty, and it's reserved for emergenceny tasks.

 After that comes PRI_RT (1) for real time tasks.
+These have the highest priority a user task can own.

 That's followed by PRI_DRV (2) for user space device and filesystem drivers.